No. 2 Clemson uses big moments to topple top-ranked Alabama

 “We came in with the mindset that we were going to play on the balls of our feet and we were going to attack.
 And we did.
 We attacked the whole night,” coach Dabo Swinney said.

-It began almost immediately as Terrell stepped in front of Tagovailoa’s throw and ran untouched into the end zone to put Alabama on its heels, down 7-0.
-It wouldn’t be the last big play surrendered by the Crimson Tide.

-Clemson quarterback Trevor Lawrence hit Tee Higgins with a 62-yard pass on third-and-14 deep in Tiger territory and Travis Etienne followed with a 17-yard TD run through Alabama vaunted defense.
+The two teams swapped big plays early, something of a surprise with the two stout defenses on the field.
+Lawrence hit Tee Higgins with a 62-yard pass on third-and-14 deep in Tiger territory and Travis Etienne followed with a 17-yard TD run.
 Tagovailoa’s second interception in the first half, this one by Trayvon Mullen, led to another Clemson score and a 28-16 lead.

 Ross, an Alabama native who spurned his home state school for Clemson, made several outstanding and timely grabs.
 He broke free for a 74-yard TD catch and run that put the Tigers ahead 37-16.
-On a third-and-12, Ross grabbed the ball with just his right hand for a 37-yard gain with the Tide desperate to regain possession.
+On a third-and-12, Ross grabbed the ball with just his right hand for 37 yards a Tide-deflating first down.

+Lawrence said he knew the Tigers were in charge “when Justyn made that crazy catch down there, I said ‘We got this.
+It’s over.'”

 Alabama was going nowhere against Clemson when it mattered most.
 Backup defensive tackle Nyles Pinckney stuffed Alabama holder Mac Jones on a fake field goal try that ended far short of its goal.

-Clemson linebacker Tre Lamar and safety Tanner Muse stopped Tagovailoa a yard short on fourth-and-3 on Clemson’s 14.
-And with Alabama hoping for any sort of momentum swing, All-American defensive end Clelin Ferrell stopped Tagovailoa for a 7-yard loss on fourth down near the goal line.
+Linebacker Tre Lamar and safety Tanner Muse stopped Tagovailoa a yard short on fourth-and-3 on Clemson’s 14.
+And with Alabama hoping for any sort of momentum swing, Ferrell stopped Tagovailoa for a 7-yard loss on fourth down near the goal line.

 By then, the Crimson Tide had little left to give.